ChunMinChang/AudioBehaviorCheck/README.md

 - Change style: remove prefix `a` in all arguments
 - Put all ```AudioObjectPropertyAddress``` into a common header.
 - Split tests into smaller chunks.
-- Split *AudioObjectUtils* into a *internal* one and a *exposed* one maybe since some APIs are in differen layers.
+- Split *AudioObjectUtils* into a *internal* one and a *exposed* one maybe since some APIs are in differen levels.

 ## Tests